4.1 Documenting unit measures will help direct your use of resources

 4.12 Using the broken-record technique will help you defend your position when necessary

-1. Hold your ground with aggressive “takers” by using assertiveness skills.
+1. Hold your ground with by being assertiveness but not aggressive.

 2. The broken-record technique is a powerful tool for defending against aggressive behavior.